List of Star Wars creatures: Beldon

 Beldons are colossal floating creatures found in the lower atmosphere of Bespin.
 They are gas-filled creatures that can metabolize the natural chemicals and biospheric plankton of the slushy gas-liquid-solid interface (via long, trailing, tentacles) of the lower atmosphere.
 Beldons grow between 800m and 10 km.
 They travel together in herds.
 Their light-sensitive skin cells aid with defense and metabolism.
 Eggs and sperm are released into the atmosphere and drift freely until random fertilization.
 They have a caudal fin on their back to help with stability.
 They excrete Tibannna gas which can be collected and used as a hyperdrive coolant.
 They are surrounded by a small electrical field to detect approaching danger.
 A herd of Beldons are seen in season 2 of Star Wars Rebels.

+Bergruutfa

-BergruutfaBergruutfa are large 7m tall herbivorous grazers from the planet Teloc Ol-sen. They have been known to serve as caravan beasts, warbeasts and farm animals, and have an armored frill around their head.
+Bergruutfa are large 7m tall herbivorous grazers from the planet Teloc Ol-sen. They have been known to serve as caravan beasts, warbeasts and farm animals, and have an armored frill around their head.